 Multifunction pens start at under £10, and can cost hundreds of pounds.
 If you don't mind spending more for something solid, or something that looks a bit more professional and smart, there are plenty of choices.
 If you'd rather stick with cheap and cheerful, though, there are still some really nice quality multifunction pens available from under £10.

-If cheerful plastic is more your style, The Uni-ball Style Fit is a good starting point, but there are also nice quality 4-colour pens from Tombow, Pilot and Paper Mate; and Platinum have the translucent Double R3 Action with standard D1 refills.
+If cheerful plastic is more your style, The Uni-ball Style Fit is a good starting point, but there are also nice quality 4-colour pens from Tombow, Pilot, Paper Mate, and, of course, the classic BIC 4-Colour.